-- (1) According to Article 209 of the Company Act, a director, who acts for himself or on behalf of another person that is within the scope of the company's business, shall clarify the essential content of his act to the meeting of shareholders and secure AGM's approval. - (2) Vote on the removal of the non-competition restrictions on the Board of Directors that operate or invest in business with the same business scope of the Company until the end of their term of office.
+- (1) According to Article 209 of the Company Act, a director, who acts for himself or on behalf of another person that is within the scope of the company's business, shall clarify the essential content of his act to the meeting of shareholders and secure AGM's approval. - (2) Vote on the removal of the non-competition restrictions on the Board of Directors that operate or invest in other businesses with the same or similar business scope as the Company until the end of their term of office.

-Name Current position(s) in other companies Daniel M. Tsai Supervisor, Tai Yu Industrial Corporation Limited Chris Tsai Director, Fubon Land Development Co., Ltd.
+NameCurrent position(s) in other companies Daniel M. Tsai Supervisor, Tai Yu Industrial Corporation Limited Chris Tsai Director, Fubon Land Development Co., Ltd.